SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/authentication/overview.md

 ## Revoking tokens for deactivated users
 When SonarQube authentication is delegated to an external identity provider, deactivating a user on the identity provider side does not remove any tokens associated with the user on the SonarQube side.
 We recommend deactivating the user in SonarQube at **Administration > Security > Users** by selecting **Deactivate** from the ![Settings drop-down](/images/gear.png) drop-down menu to ensure tokens associated with that user can no longer be used.

+## Anonymizing users' personal data
+SonarQube offers the possibility to anonymize the data of deactivated users.
+This comes in handy when you want to ensure that the personal data of past users is not retained, for example, for legal compliance.

+In order to anonymize data, the user first needs to be deactivated.
+Only then can an admin use the webservice `/api/users/anonymize` and pass to it the login of a deactivated user to replace all personal data of the user with anonymized data.
+Note that the admin is able to retrieve the (now anonymized) logins of deactivated users by using `/api/users/search` endpoint with the appropriate parameter.

+This feature has the following limitations:
+- Anonymizing a user will change its login, making it impossible to reactivate the user by recreating a user with the old login.
+- The user’s login may still be stored in issue changelogs and the user’s login, name and email address may still be stored in audit entries.
+Audit entries are purged by default after 30 days.
+- Some columns in the database may contain parts of the user's login if the user was created before the instance was upgraded to SonarQube 8.3.